rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation.md

 	The **Azure Security Defaults** must also be disabled in the tenant.
 (This is often enabled by default for all new Exchange Online tenants and there is **no** workaround for this requirement).

-##Conditional Access Policy Setup
+## Conditional Access Policy Setup
+Prerequisite: Tenant must have a Microsoft Entra ID P2 license or equivalent - to be able to create conditional access policies.
-Location: Microsoft Entra Admin Center\Protection\Conditional Access
+Location: Office365\Microsoft Entra Admin Center\Protection\Conditional Access\

+Conditional AccessPolicy Setup:
+1. Select 'Create New Policy'
+2. Name the policy something relevant: 'MFA Conditional Access'
+3. Under Users: Include